Twisted Pair Technologies

 Cat7 and Cat7a are cables searching for a purpose.
 Unless you have a specific use for the extra shielding and higher frequencies then save the money and use Cat6a.
 These cables won’t give you any extra performance over Cat6a at 10Gbit.

-If all of your links are in a data centre environment and under 30 metres, then it may pay to futureproof and flood wire Cat8 links.
+Cat 8 If all of your links are in a data centre environment and under 30 metres, then it may pay to futureproof and flood wire Cat8 links.
 This will never be installed in an office environment.
+However in a data centre environment its much better to jump straight to fibre optic cable links.
+In this environment a multi core cable can carry 100 to 800 Gbit/s or even more.

 Notes